GCP

 role is undesirable, you can do the following.
 First, include the role and have any user (e.g., the admin) run sky launch --cloud gcp

 successfully once.
 This is to create the necessary service account.
-Then, remove the role from the list above.
+Then, replace the role roles/iam.securityAdmin

 Optionally, to use TPUs, add the following role: